medavox/tuki-nuwa/text/1_building_blocks/Phonology.md

 Toki Nawa syllables follows a consonant-vowel structure.
 The first syllable of a word might just be a vowel.

-Words may be one, two or three syllables, including the POS ending.
+Words can be one, two or three syllables.

-N sounds may ONLY occur at the beginning of a root word.
-After that, they might be used to used to distinguish additional POS tags, eg `nuka` 'leg/foot', `nuku` 'to kick' vs `nukuna` 'the act of kicking'

-(LUUUUUUPAAAAAAAAAA! ⚽)

 [todo: move the following section to another file, eg grammar]

-glue words (nima lili taki) don't take endings.
-They are usually very small, one or two syllables.